uncle-gua/null/README.md

 Install:

+Null used to be versioned with gopkg.in, so once you upgrade to v8 and beyond please stop using gopkg.in and ensure you're using `vgo`, `dep` or vendoring to version null.

-`go get -u "gopkg.in/volatiletech/null.v7"`
+`go get -u "github.com/volatiletech/null"`

 ### null package

-`import "gopkg.in/volatiletech/null.v7"`
+`import "github.com/volatiletech/null"`

 The following are all types supported in this package.
 All types will marshal to JSON null if Invalid or SQL source data is null.